utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 * **Subscription** - For a live data source with frequently-changing data, you can subscribe to the data available on different fields.
 This enables the server to send the data requested over a persistent connection.

-## Making a GraphQL query with Postman
+## Create a GraphQL query with Postman

 This example creates and executes a GraphQL query using the interactive query builder.